 Automatic schema discovery

-AWS Glue crawlers connect to your source or target data store, progresses through a prioritized list of classifiers to determine the schema for your data, and then creates metadata in your AWS Glue Data Catalog.
+Amazon Glue crawlers connect to your source or target data store, progresses through a prioritized list of classifiers to determine the schema for your data, and then creates metadata in your Amazon Glue Data Catalog.
 The metadata is stored in tables in your data catalog and used in the authoring process of your ETL jobs.
 You can run crawlers on a schedule, on-demand, or trigger them based on an event to ensure that your metadata is up-to-date.

-If you choose to interactively develop your ETL code, AWS Glue provides development endpoints for you to edit, debug, and test the code it generates for you.
+If you choose to interactively develop your ETL code, Amazon Glue provides development endpoints for you to edit, debug, and test the code it generates for you.
 You can use your favorite IDE or notebook.
-You can write custom readers, writers, or transformations and import them into your AWS Glue ETL jobs as custom libraries.
+You can write custom readers, writers, or transformations and import them into your Amazon Glue ETL jobs as custom libraries.
 You can also use and share code with other developers in our GitHub repository.